osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

 -   There are 2 main actors, **products** and **creators**
 -   A **product** is an object we would like to use from a creator, for example, we want to call its methods.
 -   A **creator** is an object which uses the product to do some business operations.
-In this case, the creator is the client code we dont want to change if new products are needed.
+In this case, the creator is the client code we dont want to change if new products are needed in the future.
 -   The **base creator** has 2 responsabilities:
     1. To know how to use a product to crarry on some business logic.
     2. To define an interface which allows its subclasses decide which product will be created.